Technigo/project-react-native-app/README.md

 When viewing my project in the snack some of the proportions are different to how I saw them when I was styling both the home and quote page.
 When I was working on it I viewed it in chrome with the iphone X view on in the devtools.
 The best way to view it from the expo snack is:

-📱 On a iphone X if you scan the VR code.
-💻 In the web option and be sure to click on the open in new browser icon and make the screen slightly bigger dragging the bottom right corner.
+📱 On a iphone X if you scan the VR code OR 💻 In the web option and be sure to click on the open in new browser icon and make the screen slightly bigger dragging the bottom right corner.